Academic Catalog

 3 Credit Hours

-Introduction to supply and demand, national income accounting system, unemployment and inflation.
-The overview of Classical, Keynesian and Monetary theory and policies and their application for economic stabilization and basic overview of international financial market.
-(3 lecture)
+Introduction to supply and demand, national income determination, unemployment and inflation.
+The overview of Classical, Keynesian and Monetary theory and policies and their application for economic stabilization and basic overview of the international financial market.
+Also includes an introduction to economic development, creativity and innovation, and human, social and natural capital.

 ECON 297 SPECIAL TOPICS